Want to understand where the market’s heading? Trendlines, support and resistance have you covered!

 Don’t want to draw the lines manually?
 Let pivot points do the work for you!
 Pivot points automatically mark support and resistance levels.

-To add them, press
+To add them, press on the chart, then

 Indicators and choose Pivot Points Standard.
 That’s it!
 The lines will appear on your chart.